Michael Scott (The Office): Biography

-Being a lifelong hopeless romantic, Michael Scott has had several romantic relationships, most notably with Jan, who became too domineering over him thus forcing him to end their relationship.
-He eventually settled down with Holly as she shared a similar sense of humor with him.
-He eventually quit Dunder Mifflin and moved to Boulder, Colorado to help Holly care for her ailing parents.
-They got married and had four kids together, while Governor John Hickenlooper appointed him as Director of Paper Distribution in the Department of Natural Resources.
+A hopeless romantic, Michael has had several romantic relationships, most notably with executive Jan, who becomes so domineering that he ends their relationship.
+He eventually settles down with Holly, who shares his sense of humor and "gets him".
+He eventually quits Dunder Mifflin and moves to Boulder, Colorado to help Holly care for her ailing parents.
+In unseen events, they marry and have four children.

 Interests

-Michael's catchphrase is "That's what she said!", which he uses whenever someone, intentionally or not, makes a sexually suggestive double entendre, including business meetings and legal depositions.
-Michael finds uttering the phrase so irresistible that in "Sexual Harassment", he is goaded by Jim into saying it just seconds after Jan Levinson and a lawyer from corporate specifically asked him to stop.
+Michael's catchphrase is "That's what she said!", which he utters—even in places such as business meetings and legal depositions—whenever someone says something that can be made into a sexually suggestive double entendre.
+He finds the phrase so irresistible that in "Sexual Harassment", Jim induces him to say it just seconds after Jan Levinson and a corporate lawyer specifically asks him to stop.

-He has diverse interests in media.
-Song parody writing is often referred to: in "Goodbye, Toby", he relates the titles of two of his songs, "Beers in Heaven" ("Tears In Heaven" parody) and "Total Eclipse of the Fart" ("Total Eclipse of the Heart" parody), before singing a rendition of "Goodbye Stranger" as a departing gesture to Toby.
-He performs his parody of "The Chanukah Song" to reflect the Diwali celebration Kelly hosted.
-In "Dream Team", he comes up with "Achey Breaky Fart" ("Achy Breaky Heart" parody) and "My Stumps" ("My Humps" parody) during a brainstorming exercise.
-He hopes to finish the video production of his script, "Threat Level: Midnight", whose script was found and read by the office and whose finished movie (after ten years of production) was viewed in the seventh-season episode of the same name.
+Michael has diverse interests in media.
+Song parody writing is often referred to: In "Goodbye, Toby", he relates the titles of two of his songs, "Beers in Heaven" (a "Tears In Heaven" parody) and "Total Eclipse of the Fart" (a "Total Eclipse of the Heart" parody), before singing a rendition of "Goodbye Stranger" as a departing gesture to Toby.
+He performs his parody of "The Chanukah Song" to reflect the Diwali celebration Kelly hosts.

+In "Dream Team", he comes up with "Achey Breaky Fart (an "Achy Breaky Heart" parody) and "My Stumps" (a "My Humps" parody) during a brainstorming exercise.
+He aspires to finish filming his original movie, Threat Level: Midnight, whose script the staff finds and gives a table reading.
+After ten years of production, often using areas of the office as sets, Michael screens the completed movie for the staff in the seventh-season episode of the same name.

-Michael adores the theatrical stylings of Meryl Streep, describing her in "The Job" as the "best actor around," and mimics her character from The Devil Wears Prada after seeing the film.
-He loves Wikipedia and YouTube, although he does not seem to really understand how they work and believes them to be news media organizations.
-Michael also likes the music of Billy Joel and U2; the movies Mean Girls, Million Dollar Baby, Die Hard, What a Girl Wants; and television series such as ALF, Entourage, The L Word and Queer as Folk.
-Michael tends to be a bit "behind" when it comes to popular culture references, such as when he refers to his then-girlfriend Jan's youthful male assistant as James Van Der Beek or in his numerous ringtones, including "My Humps" and "Mambo Number Five".
+Michael loves the theatrical stylings of Meryl Streep, describing her in "The Job" as the "best actor around," and mimics her character from The Devil Wears Prada after seeing the film.
+He loves Wikipedia and YouTube, although he does not seem to understand how they work and thinks they are news media organizations.
+He also likes the music of Billy Joel and U2, the movies Mean Girls, Million Dollar Baby, Die Hard, and What a Girl Wants, and television series such as ALF, Entourage, The L Word, and Queer as Folk.
+He tends to be a bit "behind" when it comes to popular culture references, as when he refers to his then-girlfriend Jan's youthful male assistant as James Van Der Beek, or in his numerous ringtones, including "My Humps" and "Mambo Number Five".